Light Effects panel

 -

-In proportional mode, the drones are distributed along the color ramp in a way that their distances on the color ramp are proportional to their distances or coordinates in the scene itself.
+In proportional mode, the drones are distributed along the color ramp or image in a way that their distances on the color space are proportional to their distances or coordinates in the scene itself.

 Influence